-A hitchhiker makes an unexpected connection as she thumbs a ride with a road weary trucker.
+A solo female hitchhiker makes an unexpected connection as she thumbs a ride with a road weary trucker.

 The big rig pulled over to the side of the road and screeched to a stop.
 The driver looked down at me with a half-tired smile.
 I returned it with a face that expressed relief.

 I figured he would welcome the company, someone to share random thoughts with as the miles rolled by; at the same time, I looked forward to a bit of chitchat to fill in the broadening gaps of loneliness.

 “Where you headed?” he yelled down through the open window of the cab.

 “Oh, as far as you’re going toward Sacramento.”

 “Okay.
 Climb aboard!”

 Desperation, fueled by hours of waiting roadside with my thumb raised, forced me to size the driver up with greater haste than usual.
 He had a friendly smile and a purposeful demeanor that seemed bereft of mischief, as if he was more interested in making his delivery or pickup on time than trying to take foolhardy advantage of an innocent damsel in distress.
 About 40-ish, he wore jeans, a button-down shirt, and a baseball cap.
 They were clean, and he was well shaven.
 I accepted the ride as welcome rescue from whatever dangers might accompany the advent of dusk and eventual nightfall.

 He pushed a lever that popped open the passenger door.

 Eyeing the entry with curiosity, I hesitated.
 I had never ridden in an 18-wheeler before, and the first of the three mini metal stairs was so high as to be a considerable challenge for my short legs to manage.
 As I swung my overloaded backpack across my left shoulder, I knit my brows with concern that I might fall backwards.
 I flicked a glance at the driver in hopes he’d notice and provide some assistance.